reidmorrison/semantic_logger/README.md

 ### Exceptions

-The Semantic Logger adds an extra parameter to the existing log methods so that a corresponding Exception can be logged in a standard way
+The Semantic Logger adds an optional parameter to the existing log methods so that a corresponding Exception can be logged in a standard way

 ```ruby